Peruvian Naval Infantry

-Since 1982 IMAP detachments have been deployed, under Peruvian Army command, in counter-insurgency capacities in Ayacucho and Huancavelica departments.
-The Fuerza de Infantería de Marina (Naval Infantry Force) falls under the Comandancia General de Operaciones del Pacífico (Pacific Operations General Command).
-In total, about 4,000 personnel serve in the Naval Infantry.
+The Peruvian Naval Infantry (IMAP) (Infantería de Marina del Perú) is the only naval infantry brigade unit branch of the Peruvian Navy (MGP).
+Consisting of 4,000 personnel, the branch, which falls under the Pacific Operations General Command, includes an amphibious warfare brigade made up of three battalions, internal security units, jungle warfare unit made up of two battalions, two troopships, four landing craft and forty armoured personnel carriers.
+Since 1982, IMAP detachments have been deployed in anti-irregular military, counterinsurgency, and jungle warfare operations in the Ayacucho and Huancavelica departments of Peru.

 History

 Founding

 Following the creation of the Peruvian Navy on 23 October 1821, the Commander General of the Navy, Jorge Martín Guise, requested a garrison of 38 troops to be stationed at Balcarce and Belgrano.
 The formal request was made on 6 November 1821 to the Minister of War and Navy, creating the Navy Battalion.
 The Navy Brigade was later formed after another battalion was formed and on 2 June 1823, the brigade attacked the Spanish in Arica, successfully taking the city.
 During the War of the Confederation, the Navy Brigade fought in the Siege of Talcahuano on 23 November 1837.
 In 1847, President Ramón Castilla reorganized the Peruvian Navy, creating six companies of the naval infantry.